opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

-For this, we will be using GitOps based CI/CD systems and what you will need to do is create patches in Aether GitOps repositories, **aether-pod-configs** and **aether-app-configs**, to provide the cluster configurations to the CI/CD systems.
+For this, we will be using GitOps based CI/CD systems and what you will need to do is create patches in Aether GitOps repositories, **aether-pod-configs** and **aether-app-configs**, to provide cluster and application configurations to the CI/CD systems.

 .. attention::